TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-pep.md

 As an Azure Stack operator, you should use the administrator portal, PowerShell, or Azure Resource Manager APIs for most day-to-day management tasks.
 However, for some less common operations, you need to use the privileged endpoint (PEP).

 Users who need support with using the PEP often just need to know their IP address.
-To find your IP address, sign in to the Admin portal and select **Region Management** > **Properties**.
+To find your IP address, sign in to the Administrator portal and select **Region Management** > **Properties**.
 Once you know the IP address, you can follow the recommended steps to use the PEP.

 ## **Recommended Steps**